Science Fun @Home

 This is a fun simple experiment that looks at weather concepts and colour mixing.

-As the water (food colouring) gets too heavy for the cloud (shaving cream) it begins to release it into the atmosphere (the water), creating ‘rain’.
+As the water (food colouring) gets too heavy for the cloud (shaving cream) it begins to release water into the atmosphere, creating ‘rain’.
 This experiment never gets old as there are so many colour combinations to try.

 Try making a small cloud and a large cloud.